 Trees are a living part of our landscape and enhance the beauty of our open spaces.
 They are commonly used to mark the passing of a loved one by siting them in a place that may have been special to them.
 We encourage the planting of semi-mature native species of trees such as Oak, Cherry, Hornbeam, Lime, Field Maple, Pear and Crab Apple.

 The Council will order the tree on your behalf.
-The cost of the tree will be £153.50 + VAT.
+The cost of the tree will be £155.80 (Non-Vatable) (this includes the tree and cost of planting).
 This includes a guard and stake to protect the tree from rabbits and deer.
 This will be removed once the tree has outgrown the risk.
 Trees that fail within the first year of planting will be replaced at the Council’s expense, any further replacements will be at the expense of the customer.

 A memorial plaque may be attached to a purpose designed post at the base of a tree and inscribed subject to the approval of the Council, please refer to the plaque section below for more information.